rcsb/py-rcsb_app_file/README.md

 docker run --mount type=bind,source=/path/to/file/system,target=/path/to/file/system --name fileapp -p 8000:8000 --link redis-container:redis fileapp

-(observer that the link attribute is not necessary for connecting to Redis running in a container on a different server)
+(observe that the link attribute is not necessary for connecting to Redis running in a container on a different server)

 ```